marciogualtieri/risk_model_builder/README.md

 Interactive sessions are also useful, thus the project uses [django-extensions](https://github.com/django-extensions/django-extensions).
 To install it, run the following command:

     sudo pip install django-extensions

+#### Django Graphviz

+It's convenient to generate an ER diagram from Django's models.
+To install it in your system run the following command:

+    sudo pip install pydotplus

+To generate an ER diagram as a image, run the following command:

+    python manage.py graph_models risks -o ../images/risk_er_diagram.png

 ## Running Tests